stefanwebb/oumi/docs/user_guides/evaluate/evaluate.md

 ## Results and Logging

-The evaluation outputs are saved under the specified `output_dir`, in a folder named `<platform>_<timestamp>`.
+The evaluation outputs are saved under the specified `output_dir`, in a folder named `<backend>_<timestamp>`.
 This folder includes the evaluation results and all metadata required to reproduce the results.

 ### Evaluation Results

 | File | Description |
 |------|-------------|
-| `platform_results.json` | A dictionary that contains all evaluation metrics relevant to the benchmark, together with the execution duration, and date/time of execution.
+| `task_result.json` | A dictionary that contains all evaluation metrics relevant to the benchmark, together with the execution duration, and date/time of execution.

 **Schema**
 ```yaml